BioinfoUNIBA/REDInet/README.md

    Information regarding genomig positions filtered out in this phase are stored in the file: <br /> <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;../<results folder>/<.gz name>_discarded.txt <br /> <br />
 3) Genomic positions filtered in in the previous phase are futher filtered for missing nucleotides in 101 nucleotides regions centered in them.  <br />
+    Nucleotides with unassigned strand are cosidered as missing nucleotides.
+In this case the reported number of missing nucleotides is accompanied by the symbol "*". <br /> <br />
    Information regarding genomig positions filtered out in this phase are stored in the file: <br /> <br />
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;../<results folder>/<.gz name>_incompleates.txt <br /> <br />
 3) Genomic positions filtered in in the previous phase are subjected to the classification by the pretrained Deep Neural Network model (REDInet.h5 file).  <br />